How to Build an Effective Executive Search Committee for Your Nonprofit

 Here’s what your search committee should be doing:

-Review and Assess Candidates: After the search firm has identified candidates, the committee will review resumes, conduct interviews, and assess whether each candidate is aligned with the nonprofit’s strategic goals.
-It's a hands-on, intensive process that requires focus and attention to detail.
+• Review and Assess Candidates: After the search firm has identified candidates, the committee will review resumes, conduct interviews, and assess whether each candidate is aligned with the nonprofit’s strategic goals.
+Unless you’re using a search firm, it's a hands-on, intensive process that requires focus and attention to detail.

-Conduct Interviews and Evaluations: The search committee is responsible for conducting interviews and performing deeper evaluations of candidates.
-This includes reviewing references and conducting personality or leadership assessments where appropriate.
+• Conduct Interviews and Evaluations: The search committee is responsible for conducting interviews and performing deeper evaluations of candidates.
+At Talbott Talent, we highly recommend doing behavioral based interviews.
+This process could also include reviewing references where appropriate.

 Who Should Be on the Search Committee?